rphlmr/supa-fly-stack/README.md

 > DISCLAIMER : Github actions ==> I'm not an expert about that.
 Read carefully before using it

 We use GitHub Actions for continuous integration and deployment.
 Anything that gets into the `main` branch will be deployed to production after running tests/build/etc. Anything in the `dev` branch will be deployed to staging.

+You have to add some env secrets for cypress.

 ## Testing